qmk/qmk_firmware/keyboard/ergodox_ez/keymaps/alexjj/readme.md

 Issues
 -------

-Space for feedback and notes for future improvements:
+Space for feedback and notes for future improvements